 Conditions and criteria

-- ‘Non-commercial’ licences will only be issued to operators of radio or television stations that:
+- ‘Non-commercial’ licences will only be issued to operators of radio stations that:

 - show a strong geographic, social demographic or community of interest connection with the target audience, with programming focused on the needs and interests of the audiences they serve

 - locate the offices and studios of the station within the coverage area.

 If the station is part of a network, it will need to meet the other requirements of a non-commercial licence to qualify (see ‘Eligibility’ below).